Home » Directory of Literary Agents – USA Literary Agents

 Notes

-Stefanie Molina is a literary agent with Ladderbird.
-She has spent her career advocating for marginalized folks in publishing as a technical editor at a national laboratory, senior editor at the literary journal F(r)iction, and book coach and editor for women of color.
-She is one-half Mexican, one-quarter Japanese, and one-quarter Irish and holds a Bachelor of Arts in English and a Bachelor of Arts in Communications, both from the University of California at Davis.
-Aside from reading, she enjoys hiking, swimming, baking strange new things, and playing the piano.
+Stefanie Molina is a literary agent with _Ladderbird.
+Prior to becoming an agent, Stefanie spent her career advocating for marginalized folks in publishing as a technical editor at a national laboratory, senior editor at the literary journal F(r)iction, and book coach and editor for women of color.
+She is Asian Latina, (Mexican, Japanese, and Irish), and holds a Bachelor of Arts in English and a Bachelor of Arts in Communications, both from the University of California at Davis.
+Aside from reading, she enjoys hiking, swimming, baking, and playing the piano, but spends most of her time spoiling her fur baby Samson.
 Her favorite place in the world is Yosemite National Park.

 Notes